Street Trees & Urban Forestry

 Which tree should I choose to replace my street tree?

-The City has a comprehensive list of street trees that are approved for planting.
+The City has a comprehensive list of approved street trees.
 Property owners MUST select a tree from this list.
-City approved tree list.
+City approved tree list which is based on the width of the landscaping strip in adjacent to your home.
+These approved tree types are as follows:

 What should I know about trimming my street tree?